BC Žalgiris: 2024–25

-In the LKL finals, Žalgiris were considered favorites - so much, that only a few experts thought Rytas would even win a game in the series - Rytas started the finals actually beating Žalgiris with a double-overtime 97-89 win in Kaunas - ending the 35 game win streak of Žalgiris in the LKL. Žalgiris fought right back with a 83-79 win in Vilnius, tying the series 1-1.
-Rytas again beat Žalgiris 86-80 in Kaunas - first time that Žalgiris lost two consecutive games in the LKL in the Žalgirio arena - to regain the series lead - the result wasn't actually indicting of the game, as Rytas dominated and only by the end did Žalgiris cut down the lead.
-In Vilnius, it looked like a storybook ending for Rytas - one win away from a championship, a sellout crowd of rowdy Rytas fans, and a double digit lead going into the fourth quarter - by the end of the game, in large part due to Francisco and Brazdeikis, the lead was cut to two - in the deciding seconds, Rytas missed a clutch free-throw, and in one of the most iconic plays in LKL history, Francisco made a buzzer-beating three pointer to give Žalgiris the 84-83 win and tying the series 2-2.
-In the deciding game, in Žalgirio arena, Žalgiris won 76-67, to beat Rytas 3-2 in the series - and regaining the LKL championship.
+In the LKL finals, Žalgiris were considered favorites - so much, that only a few experts thought Rytas would even win a game in the series - Rytas started the finals actually beating Žalgiris with a double-overtime 97–89 win in Kaunas - ending the 35 game win streak of Žalgiris in the LKL. Žalgiris fought right back with a 83–79 win in Vilnius, tying the series 1-1.
+Rytas again beat Žalgiris 86–80 in Kaunas - first time that Žalgiris lost two consecutive games in the LKL in the Žalgirio arena - to regain the series lead - the result was not actually indicting of the game, as Rytas dominated and only by the end did Žalgiris cut down the lead.
+In Vilnius, it looked like a storybook ending for Rytas - one win away from a championship, a sellout crowd of rowdy Rytas fans, and a double digit lead going into the fourth quarter - by the end of the game, in large part due to Francisco and Brazdeikis, the lead was cut to two - in the deciding seconds, Rytas missed a clutch free-throw, and in one of the most iconic plays in LKL history, Francisco made a buzzer-beating three pointer to give Žalgiris the 84–83 win and tying the series 2-2.
+In the deciding game, in Žalgirio arena, Žalgiris won 76–67, to beat Rytas 3–2 in the series - and regaining the LKL championship.
 Francisco was named the MVP of the finals.